SallocinAvalcante/SallocinAvalcante/README.md

 </p>

 <p align="left">
-  🥰 I like comunicate with peoples and code, hacking is a hobbie, learning PenTest too
+  🥰 I´am a communication people, like code and hacking, have a lot of softskill like leadership, also i know about ERP and Agile Methodology(SCRUM)
 </p>
 <br>